-Doha Guides Team regularly reviews this article to ensure that the content is up to date and accurate.
-The last editorial review and update were on 21 September 2022.
+Doha Guides Team regularly reviews this article to ensure the content is up-to-date and accurate.
+The last editorial review and update were on September 30, 2023.

 The State of Qatar and the United States of America share strong bilateral relations, coordinating closely on various regional and global issues.
 In partnership with the United States, Qatar has contributed to the region’s progress, stability, and prosperity by playing a constructive role financially, politically, and militarily.

-Every year thousands of American citizens visit Qatar for tourism and business purposes.
-According to Qatar Tourism, more than 8,400 US citizens visited Qatar in the first quarter of 2022.
-This is in addition to the thousands of US citizens living and working in Qatar.
+Every year, thousands of American citizens visit Qatar for both tourism and business purposes.
+According to Qatar Tourism, more than 2.56 million tourists visited Qatar in the first 8 months of 2023, with the USA ranking among the top 10 source countries.
+Additionally, there are thousands of US citizens living and working in Qatar

-This article explains everything you need to know about getting a Qatar visa for US citizens and the essential things to consider before travelling to Qatar.
+This article explains everything you need to know about getting a Qatar Visa for US Citizens and the essential things to consider before traveling to Qatar.

 - Qatar Visa For US Citizens